Special This Month

 To start off;

 Sheep placenta generally refers to an extract used in dietary supplements or cosmetic products such as face masks, facial creams, and more.
 In mammals, the placenta plays an important role in transferring nutrients from the mother to the fetus via the umbilical cord [1].
+This ingredient has gained traction in healthcare and aesthetics for two main reasons;

 Placenta, in general, has been recorded and recognized as a traditional medicine in China since the sixteenth century.
 It is also used in other parts of the world, such as Argentina, parts of Europe, and Central India.
 Any form of scientific research on the placenta, as part of tissue or cell therapy only began in the 1930s by a Soviet ophthalmologist, Vladimir Petrovich Filatov, and a Swiss surgeon, Paul Niehans.
+Paul Niehans is known as a pioneer in cell therapy and the founder of the esteemed Clinique La Prairie, a Swiss medical institution with strong applications of cell therapy.
+In the meantime, Vladimir Petrovich Filatov is the first individual to use placenta extract as part of clinical studies for tissue therapy [2].
+Following this, placenta therapy in the form of extracts starts to gain traction in aesthetics and therapeutics anti-aging products.

 Bioavailability refers to how readily a substance can be absorbed into our bodies and benefit us.
 Sheep placenta, in general, has been found to have a high bioavailability.
 It has a similar nutritional composition and medical benefits to the human placenta, so it is the preferred choice when using animal placentas.
+Since it has a high bioavailability, you can expect to gain the majority of sheep placenta’s therapeutic benefits when you consume it or absorb it through the skin.

 As a nutrient-delivery organ for the fetus, the sheep placenta is rich in growth factors, amino acids, peptides, nucleic acids, fatty acids, and vitamins.
 These nutrients allow sheep placenta to have;